 curb, watching.
 Sylvia eyes the tuna deep inside the trap, licking her lips.
 She is very hungry.
 She can't resist.
 She goes in the trap.
 The door shuts behind her.
 She is trapped, shocked, appalled, and fights to get out.
 "Help!" she screams as the two women jump out of the car, grab the trap and take Sylvia away.

 Sylvia is in recovery from spaying.
 Her left ear is clipped*.
 Ashot is giving her medicine, speaking on the phone: "She has a bad respiratory infection and will have to stay for two weeks.
 She can't go back in this condition!"

 (Caption: 1 week later) Sylvia is no longer wheezing.
 A tall, good looking gray & white male cat with a clipped ear stands by her recovery cage.
 They nose each other through the wire.
 Ashot on the phone: "My Tommy loves her!
 He wants her to stay here!"
 A loud voice from the phone: "What?!
 Sylvia can't stay with Tommy!

 She has a husband!
-Adolfo is waiting for her!"
+Charlie is waiting for her!"

-Adolfo is alone on his porch.
+Charlie is alone on his porch.
 Or is he?
-A small gray female no more than 8 months old with half a tail appears, sidles up to Adolfo.
+A small gray female no more than 8 months old with half a tail appears, sidles up to Charlie.
 She butts his chin with her head and twitches her half tail under his nose.

 Sylvia is delivered back to her porch.
 She finds Halftail in her house.
 Sylvia dejectedly descends the porch and walks up the street.
 Halftail emerges from the shelter.
 She is bulging on both sides, pregnant.
-Adolfo sits nearby.
+Charlie sits nearby.
 He looks sadly after Sylvia.
-Close up on Adolfo's ear.
+Close up on Charlie's ear.
 It is clipped.
 He ain't nobody's babydaddy!